kylewest520/CS-7641---Machine-Learning/Assignment 2 Randomized Optimization/README.md

 Once all of the prerequisites are installed, all of the methods are run from the Windows Command Prompt

-##Getting Started
+## Getting Started
 1. Download the PhishingWebsitesData_preprocessed.csv
-	a.
-Original Phishing Websites Data - available at https://www.openml.org/d/4534
+- Original Phishing Websites Data - available at https://www.openml.org/d/4534
 2. Edit the following .java files to point them towards your downloaded PhishingWebsitesData_preprocessed.csv file location
-	a.
-You can also use this time to edit the .java files to change the neurnal network structure
+- You can also use this time to edit the .java files to change the neurnal network structure
 - phishing_rhc.java
 - phishing_sa_val.java
 - phishing_ga_val.java
 - phishingwebsite_finaltest.java
-3. Convert all .java files to .class files with the following code from the command prompt
+3. Convert all .java files to .class files with the following code from the command prompt.
 > javac phishing_rhc.java
 > javac phishing_sa_val.java
 > javac phishing_ga_val.java
 > javac phishingwebsite_finaltest.java
 4. Move all .class files to the location ~\ABAGAIL\opt\test
-	a.
-Includes the 4 'phishing_' class files and the 3 '_Toy' class files
+- Includes the 4 'phishing_' class files and the 3 '_Toy' class files

 ## Part 1: Training a Neural Network using Random Search (RHC, SA, GA)